 About Us

-FIRSTLY WELCOME TO HOLY TRINITY CHURCH
+FIRSTLY WELCOME TO HOLY TRINITY CHURCHBARROW OPON HUMBER

 As a community, and indeed with all those who visit, there is an opportunity of feeling in union with all who have gone before us, for they, like us, prayed and worshipped here, were baptised, married, and finally their earthly bodies were brought here before being laid to rest.

-We hope you will stay awhile within these walls of tranquillity, pause for thought, hold a moment's silence, and so join with that "multitude that no person can number"
+We hope you will stay awhile within these walls of tranquillity, pause for thought, hold a moment's silence, and so join with that "multitude that no person can number" who have entered this building as worshippers, visitors and all who have sought and found the holiness of this place of vision for tomorrow.

 Our Patron is the Lord Chancellor and the population of the whole United Benefice is in excess of 5000.